MicrosoftDocs/entra-docs/docs/identity/authentication/troubleshoot-authentication-strengths.md

 ms.collection: M365-identity-device-management
 ---
-# Troubleshoot Microsoft Entra authentication strength
+# Troubleshoot Conditional Access authentication strength

-This topic covers errors you might see when you use Microsoft Entra authentication strength and how to resolve them.
+This topic covers errors you might see when you use Microsoft Entra Conditional Access authentication strength and how to resolve them.

 ## A user is asked to sign in with another method, but they don't see a method they expect